ovh/docs/pages/public_cloud/compute/resize_instance_openstack/guide.en-gb.md

 ---
-title: Resize an instance using OpenStack
+title: Resize a Public Cloud instance using the OpenStack CLI
-excerpt: Find out how to resize an instance using the OpenStack CLI
+excerpt: Find out how to scale up your instance resources to address an increased activity
-updated: 2023-08-29
+updated: 2023-09-11
 ---

 ## Objective

-As a result of increased activity, or simply new needs, your instance may not be able to meet this new burden due to a lack of resources.
-However, with the Public Cloud, you can increase the resources available to your instance, and this can be done with just a steps.
+As a result of increased activity, or simply to address new needs, your instance may not be able to meet this new burden due to a lack of resources.
+However, with OVHcloud Public Cloud, you can increase the resources available to your instance with just a few steps.

-**This guide will show you how to resize your instance using the OpenStack CLI.**
+**This guide will show you how to resize your Public Cloud instance using the OpenStack CLI.**

+> [!primary]
-> [!warning]
+> **Limitations:**
 >
-> Only upscaling is possible for classic models.
+> - Only upscaling is possible for classic models.
-> In addition, this manipulation causes the instance to be shut down for the time of the operation.
+> - [Metal instances](https://www.ovhcloud.com/en-gb/public-cloud/metal-instances/) can only be resized to and from other Metal flavors.
+> - *Flex* instances allow resizing to higher or lower models due to a locked single disk size.
 >

-> [!warning]
->
-> Metal instances can only be resized to and from other Metal flavors.
->

-> [!success]
->
-> Flex instances allow resizing to higher or lower models due to a locked single disk size.
->

 ## Requirements

 - A [Public Cloud instance](https://www.ovhcloud.com/en-gb/public-cloud/) in your OVHcloud account
-- Access to the [OVHcloud Control Panel](https://www.ovh.com/auth/?action=gotomanager&from=https://www.ovh.co.uk/&ovhSubsidiary=GB){.external}
 - An [OpenStack user account](/pages/platform/public-cloud/create_and_delete_a_user)
 - An [OpenStack CLI ready environment](/pages/platform/public-cloud/prepare_the_environment_for_using_the_openstack_api)
 - [Set OpenStack environment variables](/pages/platform/public-cloud/loading_openstack_environment_variables)